alex-sandri/international-anti-corruption-day-2025/README.md

 According to Cressey's theory, fraud is most likely to occur when all three of these elements are present.

+[^1]: The civil service is the permanent, professional branch of a country's
+      government.
+It's made up of government employees (known as civil servants) who are hired for their skills and merit, rather than being elected or politically appointed.\
+      The main role of the civil service is to support the government of the day in developing and implementing its policies, as well as delivering public services.

-[^1]: Its the misappropriation when the property or funds involved have been
+[^2]: Its the misappropriation when the property or funds involved have been
       lawfully entrusted to the embezzler.
 In circumstances where the funds are accessible to, but not entrusted to, the perpetrator, it is not embezzlement but can still be considered larceny, misappropriation, misapplication, or some other similar term.

-[^2]: The practical process of creating, strengthening, and professionalizing
+[^3]: The practical process of creating, strengthening, and professionalizing
       the core institutions that a country needs to function effectively.

-[^3]: Portugal has only signed IACA's founding treaty but has yet to ratify it.
+[^4]: Portugal has only signed IACA's founding treaty but has yet to ratify it.

-[^4]: The misuse of a person's job for personal enrichment through the
+[^5]: The misuse of a person's job for personal enrichment through the
       deliberate misuse of company resources.

 [anac]: https://www.anticorruzione.it